 - The average person generates over 4.6 pounds of waste every day and about 1.5 tons of solid waste per year.

 - The US generates more municipal solid waste per person on a daily basis than any other country.

 - In the US, about 200 billion dollars a year are spent on solid waste management.

-- More than 50% of the world’s population do not have access to proper waste management.
+- More than 50% of the world’s population does not have access to proper waste management.

 - Unregulated or illegal dumpsites serve about 4 billion people and hold more than 40% of the waste worldwide.